Metasploit Unleashed

-Interacting with Metsvc
+Interacting With Metsvc

 We will now use the multi/handler with a payload of windows/metsvc_bind_tcp to connect to the remote system.
 This is a special payload, as typically a Meterpreter payload is multi-stage, where a minimal amount of code is sent as part of the exploit, and then more is uploaded after code execution has been achieved.